8 Momentum equation

 \[ \begin{align} \md{\mathbf{v}} = -\frac{1}{\rho}\nabla p + \mathbf{g}.\tag{8.10}\label{eq:newton_II_fluid} \end{align} \]

-This equation is called Euler equation.
+This equation is called the Euler equation.

 In an alternative derivation, one considers a macroscopic open set $\Omega\subseteq\mathbb{R}^3$, the momentum $\mathbf{p}$ in this set is given by